justinwhall/gatsby-wordpress-netlify-starter/README.md

 11. (Optional) Repeat the process above a second time to create a production environment.
 Change the DEPLOY_ENV to lbn_published_production Optionally rename accordingly.

 ### Install WordPress
 Install WordPress on the server of your choice or use an existing site.
 I recommend a stripped down theme with no front end like this.
-For example, this site uses [https://gatsbynetlifydemo.justinwhall.com/](https://gatsbynetlifydemo.justinwhall.com/) for its data source. which is no more than a stripped down _s theme.
+For example, this site uses [http://gatsbynetliflydemo.justinwhall.com/wp-json/](http://gatsbynetliflydemo.justinwhall.com/wp-json/) for its data source. which is no more than a stripped down _s theme.

-### Install LittleBot Netlify plugin (Optional.
+### Install WP Buildhook Deploy plugin (Optional.
 Can be used without this if you don't care about building on publish.)

-1. Download or clone the [LittleBot Netlify plugin](https://github.com/justinwhall/littlebot-netlify) and install on your source WordPress site.
+1. Download or clone the [WP Buildhook Deploy plugin](https://github.com/justinwhall/littlebot-netlify) and install on your source WordPress site.
 2. Find your build hooks on Netlify **Settings > Build & Deploy**
-3. Add build hooks to your WordPress install under **WP Admin > Settings > LittleBot Netlify**
+3. Add build hooks to your WordPress install under **WP Admin > Settings > WP BuildHook Deploy**

 ### Publish!